remarkablemark/remarkablemark.github.io/_posts/2016/2016-09-28-vim-syntastic-eslint.md

 #### Option 1

-One approach is to install them all globally:
+One approach is to install them globally:

 ```sh
 $ npm install -g eslint-config-airbnb \